openstack-archive/infra-manual/doc/source/drivers.rst

    pipelines but they provide information on why each pipeline exists and when it is triggered.
 This section is good as a reference.
 #.
 Project templates.
 Useful if you want to collect several jobs under
-   a single name that can be reused across projects.
+   a single name that can be reused across repositories.
 #.
 Job specific overrides.
 This section is where you specify that a
    specific job should not vote or run only against a specific set of branches.